 Dr. Truong understands that chronic pain can severely disrupt your life, and that surgery and medications too often fall short of treating the causes behind your symptoms.
 At Truong Rehabilitation Center, you’ll be given the compassionate respect you deserve.
 We treat you as a whole person, not as a set of symptoms or a medical problem that needs to be solved.

 If you’re suffering from chronic pain, don’t wait—reach out to Dr. Truong at Truong Rehabilitation Center today.
-Take the first step toward reclaiming your life by calling (540) 374-3164 or contact us here.
+Take the first step toward reclaiming your life by contacting us here.

 Neural fascial prolotherapy, also known as perineural injection therapy or subcutaneous prolotherapy, is an innovative pain treatment focusing on nerves located just below your skin at your pain site.
 These nerves are responsible for sending pain signals to your brain, causing the discomfort you feel each day.

 When these nerves get inflamed, they can do more than just cause pain in the immediate area—they can cause degeneration of the surrounding area, such as your spine, knee, hip, ankle, or shoulder.
 This can lead to future health complications that can cause more pain and require further intervention.

 Dr. Truong injects a small amount of sterile water and dextrose (a form of sugar) into the affected nerves.
 Because the needles are very small, your treatment will be virtually painless.

 These injections stimulate growth factors which naturally heal and restore nerve health.
 When nerve function is normalized, the pain dissipates, often permanently, after a number of injections.
 Many patients report pain relief immediately.

 Prolotherapy has long used dextrose for healing connective tissues like ligaments and tendons, but impressive research results have shown that dextrose can also promote nerve healing.
 This encouraging research is paving new paths for chronic pain treatment professionals.